marl0ny/split-operator-simulations/c++/README.md

 ## Issues

 ### Dirac 2D
- - Insert the appropriate sub-scripts and superscripts.
- - Include mouse selection in the simulation parameters instead of a separate thing.
+ - Include mouse selection in the simulation parameters instead of making it separate.
 Add 3D mouse zoom/rotation as an option.
- - Set the time step controls as a percentage of the CFL condition instead.
-Display the actual time step in a label at the bottom.
+ - Discrepancy in the two different options for wave function initialization: the position space option produces an amplitude roughly twice that of the momentum space one.
+Find the cause of this issue and fix it.
+ - When using the scalar wave function visualization option, selecting one of the "show component with phase" options then switching back to scalar causes it to change its colour scheme.
+This only happens when the number of steps per frame is greater than zero.
  - Complete the pseudoscalar shader and add it as a visualization option.
- - For the gaussian wave packet standard deviation slider in the wave function initialization group, make sure to display it in the units that simulation uses.
- - When modifying the positive energy proportion slider, get the negative energy proportion label to actually display its amount.
-Base these proportions off of the magnitude squared instead of the magnitude, so that adding the positive and negative proportions gives one.
-  - For wave function initialization, group the positive spin direction sliders together: instead of each slider controlling a single floating point parameter, apply a single Vec3 that encompasses all sliders.
-Do this as well for the negative spin direction sliders.
-  - Fix issues with how the 3D potential is displayed.
+  - Fix issues with 3D display of the potential.
   - Fix issues with how 2D vector plots are displayed, particularly for vector magnitudes that are close to zero.
-  - Add preset potentials.
   - Add time-dependent potentials
+  - Place each of the 3D vector field views at separate z offsets.
+  - Since the E and B fields are computed at staggered offsets, display these at staggered offsets as well.